Rotating Charged Black Holes with Scalar Hair Constructed via the Newman-Janis Algorithm: Accretion Disk Structure and Shadow Characteristics: Null geodesic equations and black hole shadow

 here, $r_{ps}$ denotes the radius of the unstable circular photon orbits.
 Solving Eq. (\ref{28}) provides the critical values of the impact parameters ($\xi, \eta$) for unstable orbits, which are given by:

 To describe the shadow, we utilize the celestial coordinates $(X,Y)$ as follows:

 where $r_{0}$ is the distance between the observer and the BH, and $\theta_{0}$ is the inclination angle between the observer's line of sight and the rotational axis of the BH.
-In the particular case where the observer is situated on the black hole's equatorial plane with $\theta_{0}=\pi/2$, we obtain:
+In the particular case where the observer is situated on the BH's equatorial plane with $\theta_{0}=\pi/2$, we obtain:

-Figure.~\ref{shadow} illustrates the shadows of rotating Sen black holes for various selected values of the spin parameter $a$ and the parameter $q_{m}$.
-The black solid line represents the boundary of the shadow cast by a Kerr BH ($q_{m} =0$).
-The rotating Sen black holes shadows are not perfect circles.
-It is found that, for a fixed spin parameter $a$, the size of the BH shadow diminishes with increasing $q_{m}$.
-When $a=0.99$, the shape of the BH shadow appears D-shaped.